ModOrganizer2/pystubs-generation/docs/source/writing-plugins.rst

 Unofficial Plugins
 ..................

-These plugins have been created by developpers for MO2 and are usually distributed on Nexus.
+These plugins have been created by developers for MO2 and are usually distributed on Nexus.

 - `Merge Plugins Hide <https://github.com/deorder/mo2-plugins>`_ [``IPluginTool``]:
     Hide / unhide plugins that were merged using ``Merge Plugins`` or ``zMerge``.